airbnb/HorizonCalendar/README.md

 - Specify custom views to overlay parts of the calendar, enabling features like tooltips
 - A day selection handler to monitor when a day is tapped
 - Customizable layout metrics
+- Pinning days of the week to the top
+- Showing partial boundary months (exactly 2020-03-14 to 2020-04-20, for example)
 - Scrolling to arbitrary dates and months, with or without animation
 - Robust accessibility support